 Areas of Interest

-- enrichment activities, such as field trips, visiting performers, or lecturers,
+- Experiential opportunities such as field trips, performers or lecturers

 - Associated costs of piloting a new project or program

 - Support for a school club or start up for a new one

 - Projects focused on Science, Technology, Engineering, Arts, Math

 - All applications are available online and need to be submitted via our online system

 - If you are a first time applicant, email Sarah Shugrue to obtain an account in the system

 - If you have an account and need help with your credentials, reach out

 - Complete all aspects of the application including the narrative and budget form.
 Proposal Budget Form.